 Requirement Reference: TBA

-Requirement Description: Security relevant events shall be logged with a precise timestamp and a unique system reference.
-Security events shall be logged together with a unique system reference (e.g. host name, IP or MAC address) and the exact time the incident occurred.
-For each security event, the log entry shall include user name, timestamp, performed action and result.
+Requirement Description: Security events shall be logged together with a unique system reference (e.g. host name, IP or MAC address) and the exact time the incident occurred.
+For each security event, the log entry shall include user name and/or timestamp and/or performed action and/or result and/or length of session and/or values exceeded and/or value reached.

 IETF RFC 3871 [4], section 2.11.10 specifies the minimum set of security events.
-Each vendor shall document what security events that the product logs so it can be verified by testing.
+Each vendor shall document what security events the product logs so it can be verified by testing.

-Typical event that reasonably should be logged in many cases are:
+In particular, it shall be possible to log the following events (which are intended to be supported by the network product and which can be enabled by default at manufacturing time or at a later time by the operator):